 \section{Abstract}

 Recent advances in superconducting circuit technology have made the fabrication of large, customizable circuits routine.
-This has led to their application to areas beyond quantum information and, in particular, to their use as quantum simulators.
-A key challenge in this effort has been the identification of the quantum states realized by these circuits.
-Here, we propose a probe circuit capable of reading out many-body correlations in an analog quantum simulator.
-Our measurement scheme, designed for many-photon states, exploits the non-linearity of the Josephson junction to measure two-point (and potentially higher-order) correlation functions of the superconducting phase operator.
+This has led to applications beyond quantum information including quantum simulation.
+A key challenge in this effort is the identification of the quantum states realized.
+Here, we propose a probe circuit capable of measuring many-body correlations in an analog quantum simulator superconducting circuit.
+This probe, which is specially designed for many-photon states, exploits the non-linearity of the Josephson junction to measure two-point correlation functions of the superconducting phase operator.
 We demonstrate the capabilities of this design in the context of an LC-ladder with a quantum impurity.
-The proposed probe allows for the measurement of inherently quantum correlations, such as squeezing, and has the potential to significantly expand the scope of analog quantum simulations using superconducting circuits.
+The proposed probe allows for the measurement of inherently quantum correlations, such as two-mode squeezing, and has the potential to significantly expand the scope of analog quantum simulations using superconducting circuits.